-In conclusion, the board considers that the company has generally been in compliance with the principles throughout the period under review as befits a company of this size and nature.
+In conclusion, the board considers that the company has generally been in compliance with the principles throughout the year under review as befits a company of this size and nature.
 Non-compliance with the principles and the reasons thereof have been identified above.

-Approved by the board of directors and signed on its behalf on 28 March 2024 by:
+Approved by the board of directors and signed on its behalf on 25 March 2025 by:

-Charles Scerri Chairman Brian Friggieri
+Charles Scerri Chairman Brian Friggieri Director